alexshelto/reddit_video_maker/README.md

 # Usage
-* Use virutal environment and download requirements
+* Use virtual environment and download requirements
 * Create config.py folder in src/
   - Generate Praw API key and list the details there
   - see: https://www.reddit.com/prefs/apps and https://www.jcchouinard.com/get-reddit-api-credentials-with-praw/